mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 This command:

-- create a listing for your extension on AMO if `--channel` is set to `listed` and the extension isn't listed.
+- creates a listing for your extension on AMO if `--channel` is set to `listed` and the extension isn't listed.
 - adds a version to a listed extension if the `--channel` is set to `listed` and your extension is listed.
 - downloads a signed copy of the extension if the `--channel` is set to `unlisted`.